-Buy chlamydia antibiotics on prescription, using our convenient & discreet online doctor and pharmacy.
+Buy chlamydia tablets on prescription, using our convenient & discreet online doctor and pharmacy.
 Our doctors can prescribe a single dose course of Azithromycin tablets or a full course of Doxycycline capsules.

 Anyone who has had unprotected sex, including oral or anal, should get tested for chlamydia.
-70% of women and 50% of men with chlamydia won't show any symptoms so you may not know you have it until you get tested.
-It's recommended to get tested for chlamydia, and other STIs, every time you change partners.
+Up to 90% of women and 50% of men with chlamydia won't show any symptoms so you may not know you have it until you get tested.
+It's recommended to get tested for chlamydia, and other STIs, each time you change partners.

 Chlamydia can cause complications if it is left untreated.
 In men, the infection can spread to the testicles leading to epididymitis, which is where they become painful and swollen.
 Chlamydia can also lead to pelvic inflammatory disease in women.
 This can cause pelvic discomfort and pain, fertility problems and an increased risk of ectopic pregnancy.

 Chlamydia left undiagnosed and untreated can lead to complications such as epididymitis, pelvic inflammatory disease and fertility problems.
 Treatment is accessible and effective.
 To avoid long-term complications and passing the infection on, treatment is always recommended.

 Chlamydia may be completely symptomless in up to 90% of women.
 Symptoms may include:

 In women, genital chlamydia is usually diagnosed using a swab from just inside the vagina.
 In men, genital chlamydia is diagnosed from a urine sample.
 Rectal chlamydia is diagnosed from a swab obtained from the rectum, and oral chlamydia is diagnosed using a swab from the back of the throat.
 You can order self-test kits, to do these samples yourself at home.